paulobruno/LearningGbAsm/04_ImageOnScreen/README.md

 | --- | --- |
 | ![Palette 1 VRAM](images/palette_1_vram.png) | ![Palette 1 screen](images/palette_1_screen.png) |

-Now, we could just play with the palettes and see the result we get.
+Now, we could just play with the palettes and see the results we get.

 ### Setting a different palette